rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 ```

 If `n5` is turned into an inactive container node to hold the nodes that are
-subsequent to it (i.e. no longer a sectioning node), then that node still has
+subsequent to it (i.e. no longer a sectioning node), then that node will still
-to be associated with `s4`.
-Consequently, and due to implicit associations,
+be associated with `s4`.
+Consequently, and due to implicit associations, all
-all nodes descendant to `n5` (i.e. `n6-9`) are automatically loosely associated
+nodes descendant to `n5` (i.e. `n6-9`) are automatically loosely associated
 with `s4`.
 And, because of that, sections `s6-9` still are subsections to `s4`.

-Note that the tree of sections still contains a single rtl-path:
+As a result, the tree of sections still contains a single rtl-path:
-`(s0,s1,s2,s3,s4,s6,s7,s8,s9)` (`s5` does not exist because `n5` no
+`(s0,s1,s2,s3,s4,s6,s7,s8,s9)` (`s5` does not exist because `n5` is
-longer is a sectioning node).
+no longer a sectioning node).

 ```
             n0